wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

   Finish
 {% endhighlight %}

-Since transaction 2 begins commit after transaction 1 begins, transaction 1 will intersect its read set which contains A and B with transaction 2's write set, which contains A and B also.
+Since transaction 2 begins commit after transaction 1 begins read phase, transaction 1 will intersect its read set which contains A and B with transaction 2's write set, which contains A and B also.
 The non-empty intersection indicates that transaction 1 should abort.
 The schedule, however, is serializable, with transaction 1 serialized after transaction 2.

+The above example reveals an important defect of set-intersection based BOCC: by reading the value of the global timestamp counter before the first read operation during the read phase, all later read operations are considered by the validation phase as taking place at exactly the same time as the timestamp is read.
+This is because the begin timestamp (bt) is compared with the commit timestamp (ct) of committing transactions to determine the appropriate order of reads and writes.
+In this example, since transaction 1 takes bt before transaction 2 takes ct, all its reads are considered as being performed before transaction 2 commits its write set.
+If the actual order differs from this perspective, then validation would fail.